grai-io/grai-core/README.md

 ## How it works

-- Automatically build column level lineage spanning your warehouse and production services with integrations for `dbt`, `Snowflake`, `Fivetran` and more (see below).
+- Automatically build column level lineage spanning your warehouse and production services with connectors for `dbt`, `Snowflake`, `Fivetran` and more (see below).
 - Get alerts in your CI/CD workflows whenever changes to a production system will impact your warehouse or dbt projects with [GitHub Actions](https://github.com/grai-io/grai-actions-server).
 - Self host the project or run it in the [Grai Cloud](https://app.grai.io) for free.